ccasalme/readme-experiment/README.md

 ## Description

-The task is to modify a starter code to create a command-libe application that dynamically generates a professional README.md file from a user's input using the inquirer package.
+The task is to modify a starter code to create a command-line application that dynamically generates a professional README.md file from a user's input using the inquirer package.

 This application should be invoked by using the following command: node index.js